 - Abdominal myomectomy is a safe alternative to a hysterectomy.
 However, there is a risk of excessive bleeding and a risk of requiring hysterectomy at the time of the operation.
 Therefore, blood should be cross-matched pre-operatively and the patient needs to give their consent to hysterectomy should the need arise.
 Also 4-17% of women will later go on to have a hysterectomy.

-- Laparoscopic laser myomectomy is not recommended by the National Institute for Health and Care Excellence (NICE), other than for research, due to lack of evidence for its safety and efficacy.
+- Laparoscopic laser myomectomy is not recommended by NICE, other than for research, due to lack of evidence for its safety and efficacy.

 - Pedunculated vaginal fibroids may be removed vaginally but histology is essential to exclude a sarcoma in women aged over 60 years.